Some of us shop at the most expensive Canadian grocery stores in and don’t even know it.

 Halloumi is a Cypriot semi-hard, unripened, brined cheese made from a mixture of goat’s and sheep’s milk, and sometimes also cow’s milk.
 It has a high melting point and so can easily be fried or grilled.
 Rennet is used to curdle the milk in Halloumi production although no acid-producing bacteria are used in its preparation.

-Grocery shopping truly is a game of savings and in a flash you can spend more money than anticipated whether you shop at the best Canadian grocery stores or the most expensive Canadian grocery stores.
-Understanding prices is far more important than what’s on sale, especially when you are on a food budget.
+Grocery shopping truly is a game of savings and in a flash, you can spend more money than anticipated whether you shop at the best Canadian grocery stores or the most expensive Canadian grocery stores.

 What are the most expensive Canadian Grocery Stores?